RusticiSoftware/SCORMCloud_WordPressPlugin/README.md

 Visit the <a href='http://www.scorm.com/scorm-solved/scorm-cloud/'>SCORM Cloud website</a> to learn more about SCORM Cloud.

+## Repos

+This github repository holds the development trunk, but it is also should be considered stable and ready for use.
+Versions are maintained at the wordpress site <http://wordpress.org/extend/plugins/scormcloud/>, but this repo should represent the latest in both places.

 ## Installation

 You can download and install SCORM Cloud For WordPress using the built in WordPress plugin installer.
-If you download SCORM Cloud For WordPress manually, make sure it is uploaded to "/wp-content/plugins/scormcloud/".
+If you download SCORM Cloud For WordPress manually, make sure the 'scormcloud' folder is uploaded to "/wp-content/plugins/".

 Activate SCORM Cloud For WordPress in the "Plugins" admin panel using the "Activate" or "Network Activate"link.